Table of Contents

-Although it cannot bind directly to CB1 receptor…
+Although it cannot bind directly to the CB1 receptor…

 CBD acts on CB2 receptors to produce anti-inflammatory responses in brain immune cells.

-It is very likely these CBD activities provides a well-known anti-anxiety and antidepressive effects.
+It is very likely these CBD activities provide well-known anti-anxiety and antidepressive effects.

 Does CBD work on GABA?